jpmens/homie-ota/README.md

 ## Preparing the firmware

 In order to use the Autodetectable Binary Upload™, your Homie sketch should contain a magic expression in it as shown in the [example sketch](assets/example.ino).
-When you're ready, compile the binary to upload it: under the `Sketch` menu in the Arduino IDE, select `Export compiled Binary`; the binary `.bin` will be placed in the sketch's directory, and you upload that file to homie-ota; it will detect the firmware name and version and store it into the correct subdirectory.
+When you're ready, compile the binary.
+To upload it: under the `Sketch` menu in the Arduino IDE, select `Export compiled Binary`; the binary `.bin` will be placed in the sketch's directory, and you upload that file to homie-ota; it will detect the firmware name and version, store it into the correct directory, and make it available in the list of upgradable firmware files.

 ```
 Firmware from ed-relay.ino.d1_mini.bin uploaded as firmwares/dual-relay/dual-relay-1.0.2.bin